 Cost

-Prescriptions and dispensing fees for drugs the pharmacist gives you may be covered by your individual public or private drug coverage, if you have it.
+For medications the pharmacist may prescribe, drug costs and dispensing fees for drugs the pharmacist gives you may be covered by your individual public or private drug plan, if you have one.

 Contact